sagaruprety/GrammarCraft/README.md

 # English Improvement Agent

-This is a streamlit app to accomplish the task provided in the file [Test_Instructions](./Test_Instructions.pdf).
+This is a streamlit app for a simple english improvement and summarisation agent.

 ## Instructions to run the app